78 datasets found

 Description

-According to a 2023 survey, over ** percent of Jews in Israel were secular, while **** identified as ultra-orthodox.
-On the other hand, less than *** percent of Muslims in Israel were non-religious, and almost ** percent identified as religious.
+According to a 2024 survey, some ** percent of Jews in Israel were secular, while **** identified as ultra-orthodox.
+On the other hand, less than ** percent of Muslims in Israel were non-religious, and some ** percent identified as religious.

 3. Median age of Israelis 2023, by religion and ethnicity